NOUIY/aws-cdk-guide/v2/tokens.md

 ------

-Avoid manipulating the string in other ways\.
-For example, taking a substring of a string is likely to break the string token\.
+Avoid manipulating the string in other ways.
+For example, taking a substring of a string is likely to break the string token.

-## Working with list\-encoded tokens<a name="tokens_list"></a>
+## Working with list-encoded tokens<a name="tokens-list"></a>

-List\-encoded tokens look like the following:
+List-encoded tokens look like the following:

 ```
 ["#{TOKEN[Stack.NotificationArns.1234]}"]
 ```

-The only safe thing to do with these lists is pass them directly to other constructs\.
-Tokens in string list form cannot be concatenated, nor can an element be taken from the token\.
-The only safe way to manipulate them is by using AWS CloudFormation intrinsic functions like [Fn\.select](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-select.html)\.
+The only safe thing to do with these lists is pass them directly to other constructs.
+Tokens in string list form cannot be concatenated, nor can an element be taken from the token.
+The only safe way to manipulate them is by using AWS CloudFormation intrinsic functions like [Fn.select](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-select.html).

-## Working with number\-encoded tokens<a name="tokens_number"></a>
+## Working with number-encoded tokens<a name="tokens-number"></a>

-Number\-encoded tokens are a set of tiny negative floating\-point numbers that look like the following\.
+Number-encoded tokens are a set of tiny negative floating-point numbers that look like the following.

 ```
 -1.8881545897087626e+289
 ```

-As with list tokens, you cannot modify the number value, as doing so is likely to break the number token\.
+As with list tokens, you cannot modify the number value, as doing so is likely to break the number token.

 The following is an example of a construct that contains a token encoded as a number: